After nearly four months of closure, Yonkers Public Library (YPL) is excited to reopen its doors to the public.

 - We currently have limited access to public computers for adults.
 View our temporary public computer service plan.

-- Once public computers are reactivated we will limit patrons to one 30 minute session per day.
+- Patrons are limited to one 45-minute session per day.

 - Guest passes will be eliminated until further notice.
 All patrons will be able to qualify for a “computer only” card without providing proof of residence.